Skip to main content

 • Transit level or string line

-• 50 ft tape measure
+• 50-foot tape measure

 • Hand tamp or plate compactor

-• Garden hose & sprinkler
+• Garden hose and sprinkler for moisture control

 Shop Baseball Products

-Little League Pitcher’s Mound Dimensions
+Little League Pitching Mound Dimensions

 Pitching rubber distance